Leverage metrics provided by ZDM Proxy

 • Write Failure Rate: one failed_on label with three settings, origin, target, and both.

-• failed_on=origin: the write request failed on Origin ONLY.
+• failed_on=origin: the write request failed on the origin only.

-• failed_on=target: the write request failed on Target ONLY.
+• failed_on=target: the write request failed on the target only.

-• failed_on=both: the write request failed on BOTH clusters.
+• failed_on=both: the write request failed on both the origin and target clusters.

 • Request Failure Counters: Number of total request failures (resets when the ZDM Proxy instance is restarted)